SHOWING 1 - 1 OF 1 RESULTS

-Renters make up 37.07% of the Charleston population; 8.5% of houses and apartments in Charleston are unoccupied (vacancy rate).
+Renters make up 41.6% of the Charleston population; 2.1% of houses and apartments in Charleston, are available to rent.
 The average monthly rental cost for a two-bedroom, two-bathroom, unfurnished apartment, excluding all utilities except water, is estimated at $800-$1,000, depending on location.

 The estimated purchase price for a newly built home, with 2,400 square feet of living area in the Charleston area is $251,000.
 This home price is typical in neighborhoods containing primarily professional and/or executive households.
 Home prices can vary widely depending on the neighborhood and proximity to downtown Charleston and the Atlantic Ocean.